 - the individual has any other criminal conviction (see relevant policy).

 The above are by no means exhaustive and the EAA does consider other factors.

 Generally, a licence application will be refused and/or a licence will be revoked if the person concerned was convicted of any offences involving fraud, corruption or dishonesty within a period of five years prior to the date the conviction is considered by the EAA.
 Click here for the EAA's policy on the consideration of whether an individual having criminal conviction is a fit and proper person.

 Licence applicants and/or licensees will be asked questions concerning the above and other factors.
 With regards criminal conviction, the rehabilitation provisions of the Rehabilitation of Offenders Ordinance (Cap.
 297) do not apply.
 In other words, disclosure is still required for a conviction otherwise considered "spent" under the Ordinance.

-Click here to see special vetting procedure applicable to cases involving further consideration on whether the relevant person is a fit and proper person.
+Click here to see special vetting procedure applicable to cases involving further consideration on whether the relevant licence applicant / licensee is a fit and proper person.